Saaremaa: Sport

 FC Kuressaare competes in the first tier of Estonian football, the Meistriliiga.
 Saaremaa has been competing in the biannual Island Games since 1991.
+They have participated in the IIGA organised competition consistently since 1991, winning 126 gold medals, 129 silver medals and 101.5 bronze medals, as they shared a medal.
+In total they have won 356.5 medals during their time in the Games.

 There are three main international traditional sport events in Saaremaa:

 Saaremaa Rally takes place every year in October and attracts thousands of rally fans.
 The first rally was an amateur competition and it took place in 1974.
 The first professional competition took place in 1975 and from 1993 the rally has been international.

 Saaremaa Velotuur is a group race of road cyclists that is oldest in the Nordic countries (held since 1957) and the only international one in the Baltic states.

 Saaremaa three-day running marathon takes place on the roads around Kuressaare town and Sõrve peninsula.
 The main race consists of three different runs, which are held on three sequential days (10+16,195+16=42,195 km).
 The first marathon was held in 1974.